kyma-incubator/service-catalog/docs/migration-apiserver-to-crds.md

 The upgrade to CRDs contains the following steps:
-1. Make API Server read only.
-Before any backup we should block any resource changes to be sure the backup makes a snapshot.
-We need to avoid any changes while migration tool is backuping resources.
+1. Make API Server read-only.
+Before any backup, we should block any resource changes to be sure the backup makes a snapshot.
+We need to avoid any changes when the migration tool is backuping resources.
-2. Scale down controller manager to avoid resources processing, for example secret deletion.
+2. Scale down the Controller Manager to avoid resources processing, such as secret deletion.
 3. Backup ServiceCatalog custom resources to files in a Persistent Volume.
 4. Remove `OwnerReference` fields in all secrets pointed by any ServiceBinding.
 This is needed to avoid Secret deletion.
 5. Remove all Service-Catalog resources.
 This must be done if Service Catalog uses the main Kubernetes ETCD instance.